Principle of Energy Conservation (First Law of Thermodynamics)

 To understand this in context, scroll up to the section on Joule’s experiment above.

-What is a thermodynamic cycle?
+What is a Thermodynamic Cycle?

 It’s a series of processes in which a system returns to its initial state.
 Examples include the Carnot and Rankine cycles in engines.